-The Lowell General Hospital Auxiliary would like to thank all hospital employees and visitors who supported Daffodils and Desserts Day on Thursday, March 26, 2015 at both the main campus and Saints campus.
+The Lowell General Hospital Auxiliary would like to thank all hospital employees and visitors who supported Daffodils and Desserts Day on Thursday, March 23, 2017 at both the main campus and Saints campus.
 The event, which ran from 9:00am–4:00pm, was a huge success as patients, physicians, visitors, and staff responded generously to help raise money for our Cancer Center patients.

-In previous years, proceeds from this event has funded some wonderful features for the Cancer Center and patients as well, including the puzzle table and chairs on the Radiation Therapy floor, Bose speaker systems, and special guest chairs for the chemotherapy infusion room.
+In previous years, proceeds from this event have funded some wonderful features for the Cancer Center and patients as well, including the puzzle table and chairs on the Radiation Therapy floor, Bose speaker systems, and special guest chairs for the chemotherapy infusion room.